 Harnessing the power of PowerPoint to create slides, graphics, and educational materials that increase understanding, recollection, and adoption is not as easy as most people think.
-I recently spoke with Mike Parkinson, who facilitates ATD’s Creating Effective PowerPoint Certificate, for some insight.
+I recently spoke with Mike Parkinson, who facilitates ATD’s Creating Effective Learning Through PowerPoint Certificate, for some insight.

 Mike is one of 16 Microsoft PowerPoint MVPs in the United States.
 He is a PowerPoint and visual communication expert, a professional speaker, an educator, and an award-winning author.
 He regularly conducts workshops and creates graphics, presentations, and content for companies like Microsoft, FedEx, Xerox, Dell, and Boeing, as well as at learning institutions and small organizations.
 In 2015, Mike sold GetMyGraphics.com (a PowerPoint graphics product) so that he could focus on helping others achieve their presentation and educational goals.